pagopa/rtd-ms-transaction-filter/README.md

 ### Appendix 1 - Public PGP Key

 For any problem relating to the use of the public key and for the release of the specifications and / or updates relating to the public key to be used to encrypt the file, it is mandatory to contact the structure delegated by PagoPA  (ref.
-YESA OPE Innovative Payments -
+SIA OPE Innovative Payments -
 [sistemisti_bigdata@sia.eu](mailto:sistemisti_bigdata@sia.eu)).

 ### Appendix 2 - Configuration properties